ryan-charette/galaxy-collision-simulation/README.md

 drift fields.
 Use `--limit N` for a smoke subset and `--resume` to reuse completed run directories.

+Pass `--dataset-type force_error`, `--dataset-type per_step_diagnostics`, or
+`--dataset-type all` to materialize the other Phase 1 datasets from the same sweep outputs.
+Stable schemas are documented in `docs/ml_datasets.md`.

 Generate solver crossover plots and tables from runtime and accuracy benchmark
 CSVs: